alexfernandez/alexfernandez.github.io/2016/meetup-assistance.md

 which I also help organize,
 we have pretty much the same story.
-Attendance figures for us are usually between 30~50%, although some communities report going as high as 80%.
+Attendance figures for us are usually between 30~50%, although some communities report going as high as 80% or as low as 10%.

 ### Negative Motivations